 Warnings and Precautions: QT Interval Prolongation

 NUPLAZID prolongs the QT interval.
-The use of NUPLAZID should be avoided in patients with known QT prolongation or in combination with other drugs known to prolong QT interval including Class 1A antiarrhythmics or Class 3 antiarrhythmics, certain antipsychotic medications, and certain antibiotics.
+The use of NUPLAZID should be avoided in patients with known QT prolongation or in combination with other drugs known to prolong QT interval (e.g., Class 1A antiarrhythmics, Class 3 antiarrhythmics, certain antipsychotics or antibiotics).

 NUPLAZID should also be avoided in patients with a history of cardiac arrhythmias, as well as other circumstances that may increase the risk of the occurrence of torsade de pointes and/or sudden death, including symptomatic bradycardia, hypokalemia or hypomagnesemia, and presence of congenital prolongation of the QT interval.

-Coadministration with strong CYP3A4 inhibitors (e.g., ketoconazole) increases NUPLAZID exposure.
+Coadministration with strong CYP3A4 inhibitors increases NUPLAZID exposure.
 Reduce NUPLAZID dose to 10 mg taken orally as one tablet once daily.